PARADOXICAL

 Volatile, Violent Times

 The times they are a-confusin', to paraphrase an old song, especially if you're on social media.
-While we are whiling away the time creating 3D simulacrum of ourselves using Google Gemini with one click, imbibing collagen drink, and dancing to the tune of the latest bubblegum K-pop, "Soda Pop," so many things are going on, the assassination of someone named Charlie Kirk among them, on top of the wars in various parts of the world.
+While we are whiling away the time creating 3D simulacrum of ourselves with one click using Google Gemini, imbibing collagen drink, and dancing to the tune of the latest bubblegum K-pop, "Soda Pop," so many earth-shaking things are going on.
+The assassination of someone named Charlie Kirk is among them, on top of the wars in various parts of the world.
 I can't blame people who prefer to tune out or totally unplug from it all.

 That's mostly because overnight regime change is once again en vogue around the world, it seems.
 Nepal, Indonesia, Japan, France... who's next?
 I have a few countries on my wish list, those with truly unimaginably brutal leaders and unspeakably barbaric regimes -- and yes, your guess is as good as mine which those are.